 The capital city of Portugal, Lisbon has been luring tourists for a long time now.
 Characterised by amiable weather, colourful shops, majestic cathedrals, alluring alleys and foot-tapping ‘Fado’ music, Lisbon is located along the banks of River Tagus.
 Do not forget to experience the beauty of this gorgeous city by taking a ride in one of the vintage trams such as ‘Tram 28’, which traverses along historic quarters, main attractions and gardens of Lisbon.

-4. Best places to visit in Portugal: Sintra
+4. Sintra – Best places to visit in Portugal

-The resort town of Sintra is nestled in the foothills of the Sintra Mountains on the Lisbon Coast.
+The resort town of Sintra is nestled in the foothills of the Sintra Mountains on the Lisbon coast.
 Sintra provides a remarkable setting of lush hills, dotted with colourful villas, plush royal retreats, magnificent castles and palaces.
 Sintra has become quite popular amongst the tourists, and it is super crowded during the summer months, which are the best time to visit Sintra.
-While you are there, do not miss out on checking out the UNESCO World Heritage–listed centre, “Sintra-Vila”, which is adorned with pastel-hued mansions nestled in lofty mountains.
+Vila de Sintra (village of Sintra) is listed by UNESCO as a World Heritage site, adorned with pastel-hued mansions nestled in lofty mountains.

 The birthplace of “port wine”, Porto, the gorgeous city of Portugal, will make you realise what is it like to fall in love at first sight.
 A fascinating and vibrant city, Porto is quickly becoming one of Western Europe’s most respected tourist destinations all thanks to its extensive history, interesting tourist attractions and a buzzing nightlife.
 The majestic Douro Valley (one of the oldest demarcated wine regions in the world), Palácio da Bolsa (a historical building), Church of São Francisco, Dom Luís I Bridge, etc are few of the iconic places of Porto that you should simply not miss out on!